“Changing Lives With Canine Companionship”

 Over 3 million healthy, adoptable companion animals die in shelters annually.
 One of the main challenges animal welfare groups and shelters have, is finding ways to re-home shelter animals.
 Increasing public awareness that wonderful companion animals can be found in shelters is just the start.

-The mission of Canines With a Cause is to create a sustainable and replicable program that engages combat veterans to train dogs from high-kill shelters as cost-effective service, emotional therapy and companion dogs.
+The mission of Canines With a Cause is to create a sustainable and replicable program that engages combat veterans and prison inmates to train dogs from high-kill shelters as cost-effective service, therapy and companion dogs.
 All of the dogs are evaluated at the shelter for behavior, health and overall temperament, they are also fully vetted which includes spay/neuter, vaccinations and microchip.
-CWAC offers free or low-cost placement and continual training for those who qualify
+CWAC offers free placement and continual training for those who qualify

 The CWAC program carefully interviews potential dog candidates for placement.
 Our human clients vary: We've placed our dogs with Veterans suffering from post-traumatic stress disorder, families with autistic children and facilities for abused women and children.
 We also have a “Diamonds in the Ruff” adoption program for those dogs who prefer to just be a wonderful, non-working family addition.